Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 spi_id - SPI instance (SPI0 or SPI1)
 frequency in `kHz`
-Range is from 1kHz to fast as your display can handle, It is **Your** own responsibility overdriving your hardware - stay below 20MHz if you want to be safe
+I was able to run it as low as `1kHz` and as high as `66MHz`!
+If you want to be safe stay below 20MHz, im not responsible for any damage!

 ### lcd_init()
 Inits the display, always required.